vsoch/dinosaur-dilemma/README.md

 The characters will interact in a basic world and at the end, we will be interested to know how they turned out (evolved).

+## Development

+The way that I'm thinking about this project is in stages.

+### Stage 1: Stateful

+#### 1. Environment

+The first thing to design is the environment, meaning a stateful base that has a set of variables (e.g., temperature, humidity) that will vary on some regular increment and then influence the entities that live in it downstream.
+For example, a base environment might be defined by a season and day that leads to a particular temperature that has downstream influences on the organisms that live in it.
+If my environment has a function to cycle through a unit (e.g., a day) then I can update it's state, and then update the entities in it depending on the new state.

+#### 2. Entities

+Once the environment is defined, the next level of stateful objects must be defined, the entities that live within the environment.
+The entities should first update themselves based on the changed environment, and then interact.
+Interaction comes down to each entity changing location on some grid, and if the location is in the vicinity of another organism, then the interaction occurs.

+#### 3. Interactions

+Every entity must have defined rules for interaction with other entities.
+When all entities in the simulation change location, those that are within some vicinity of one another are allowed to interact.
+Interaction can further influence the state of the entity, or even lead to creation or destruction of said entity.

+At the end of the design of stage 1, we will have developed essentially a text based, stateful simulation.
+We will be able to run it with some set of starting conditions, and then observe the interactions over a particular number of time steps (days) and some final outcome.

+### Stage 2: Graphical

+Once the statful simulation is designed, we should strive to visualize it.
+This means (possibly) re-implementation in a browser based language that can render objects on a canvas or via the dom (d3.js).
+We would want to be able to run the same text based simulation, and watch it.

+### Stage 3: Live

+The stateful approach works for early design, but what we would really want is essentially a bunch of entities that are co-existing in an environment, and then reacting to one another.
+I think we could try to emulate this with something that looks more like a bunch of objects that can emit and subscribe to one another's events, and then know how to respond.

 ## Characters

 ### Dinosaurs